-Watch Out for Montezuma’s Revenge: 4 Travel Tips for Dealing with Stomach Problems
+Watch Out for Montezuma’s Revenge: At Home & Travel Tips for Dealing with Stomach Problems

-Was it the ice in your tropical fruit smoothie?
-Maybe the lettuce in your salad?
-Or what about the sauce on your burrito?
-Whatever the cause, now you’ve got a bad case of Montezuma’s Revenge, also known as Traveler’s Diarrhea.
-Instead of spending your days lounging at the beach or sipping cocktails poolside, you’re now “worship the porcelain gods", also known as hugging your toilet bowl from intestinal distress.
-Don’t let stomach problems sideline your vacation.
+Instead of going to work or spending your days lounging at the beach sipping cocktails, you’re “bowed down before the porcelain throne", hugging both your toilet AND a trash can because of intestinal distress.
+Don’t let stomach problems sideline you.
 Here’s what to do once you’re sick – and how to avoid these problems in the first place.

 - Stay hydrated, even if you shouldn't "drink the water".
 Avoid ice and water from the tap in certain locales, like the Middle East, parts of Asia, Africa, Mexico, Central and South America, buy and drink bottled water or oral rehydration solutions to maintain your fluid levels.
 Choose rehydration solutions with low to no sugar, as sugar can make intestinal issues worse.
 Don’t risk getting sick: stick to bottled water, even when it comes to brushing your teeth.

 - Eat if you feel like eating.
 Eating foods that are thoroughly cooked to the proper temperature and kept correctly heated or chilled.
 Best choice is hot food, cooked to order in the moment.
 Avoid buffets, raw and uncooked meats and seafood or any cold foods or sauces that have been sitting out including dairy.
 If you want fresh raw fruits and vegetables, wash them thoroughly in clean water, peel them and enjoy.